-- XCAT Top Doc installing a Linux MN and pointer to additional xCAT documentation. - Creating an AIX MN installing an AIX MN and pointer to additional AIX xCAT docs. - Linux on System-P setting up P-series xCAT
+- XCAT Top Doc installing a Linux MN and pointer to additional xCAT documentation. - Creating an AIX MN installing an AIX MN and pointer to additional AIX xCAT docs.

 3.0 Appendix A: xCAT Migration Tools

 These tools can aid in your migration from CSM to xCAT2.